 13. ATTORNEYS’ FEES.
 In the event that any action is brought by either party to enforce or interpret the terms of this Agreement, the prevailing party in such action shall be entitled to its costs and reasonable attorneys’ fees incurred therein from the non-prevailing party, in addition to such other relief as the court may deem appropriate.

 14. INDEPENDENT CONTRACTORS.
-The Parties are acting as independent contractors and under no circumstances shall any of the employees of one party be deemed the employees of the other party for any purpose.
+The Parties are acting as independent contractors, and under no circumstances shall any of the employees of one party be deemed the employees of the other party for any purpose.
 This Agreement does not constitute either party as the agent or legal representative of the other Party and does not create a partnership or joint venture.

 15. ENTIRE AGREEMENT.
-This Agreement sets forth the entire understanding between the parties with respect to the subject matter hereof, and merges and supersedes all prior agreements, discussions and understandings, express or implied, concerning such matters.
+This Agreement sets forth the entire understanding between the parties with respect to the subject matter hereof, and merges and supersedes all prior agreements, discussions, and understandings, express or implied, concerning such matters.
 This Agreement shall take precedence over any additional or conflicting terms which may be contained in Licensee's purchase order or Licensor’s order acknowledgment forms.

 16. CONTINUING OBLIGATIONS.
-Whether specifically identified or not, the obligations of the parties under this Agreement which by their nature or content would continue beyond the expiration or termination of this Agreement shall survive any expiration or termination of this Agreement.
+Whether specifically identified or not, the obligations of the parties under this Agreement, which by their nature or content would continue beyond the expiration or termination of this Agreement, shall survive any expiration or termination of this Agreement.
 In addition, the provisions of Sections 1, 2, 6, and 7 of this Agreement shall expressly survive any termination of this Agreement.

 IN WITNESS WHEREOF, the parties have caused this Agreement to be executed as of the Effective Date.